liapatiso95-ctrl/character-sheet/spells.md

 - It gains a bite attack, which deals 2d6 damage on a hit.
 - It gains a claw attack, which deals 2d4 damage on a hit and can use its Dexterity modifier in place of Strength.
 Additionally, once per turn on its turn when this attack hits, it can force the target to make a DC 10 Constitution saving throw or be Paralyzed for one minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.
 Elves and the undead have Immunity to this effect.

-It retains its weapon and armor proficiencies, and any damage resistances or immunities.
+For all templates, the creature retains its weapon and armor proficiencies, and any damage resistances or immunities.
 It loses all languages, but can understand its creator's speech.
 It retains any natural weapon attacks.
 It loses its Spellcasting.
 Other features are generally lost, but may be retained at your DM's discretion.
 }}

 \page